 The Sonoma State University Department of Art and Art History is an inclusive and supportive community of faculty, students and staff.
 We offer unparalleled opportunities for expression and experimentation through interdisciplinary arts education with strong foundations in Art Theory, Art History, technical skills, and professional development.
-This Fall, access to our facilities– gallery, foundry, metal shop, wood shop, dark room, lithography studio, individual studio spaces and community garden– has been restored, and we are holding most of our studio classes on-site, in person.
-In choosing the fall schedule we worked to create a balance of remote and face-to-face instruction to best support our students.
-Many Studio Art classes are back in person, including Ceramics, Drawing, Painting, Photography, Printma
+This Spring, access to our facilities– gallery, foundry, metal shop, wood shop, dark room, lithography studio, individual studio spaces and community garden– has been restored, and we are holding most of our studio classes on-site, in person.
+However, due to the recent increase in Covid-19 infections, instruction will start online for most classes until February 11, with the notable exceptions of ARTS 229, ARTS 304/404, and ARTS 329/429, which will start in person.
+In choosing the spring schedule we worked to create a balance of remote and face-to-face instruction to best support our students.
+Many Art History and Studio Art classes are back in person, including Ceramics, Drawing, Painting, Photography, Printma

 Statement on Diversity and Social Justice